OpenWIS/openwis-documentation/tr/index.md

 ## Scope

-- Any code written as part of a project under the collective ownership of the OpenWIS association MUST adhere to the OpenWIS Technical Rules.
+- Any code written as part of a project under the collective ownership of the OpenWIS Association MUST adhere to the OpenWIS Technical Rules.
-- Any code under the collective ownership of the OpenWIS association that was written before the commission or alteration of the technical rules section MAY be in violation of said guidelines until updated.
+- Any code under the collective ownership of the OpenWIS Association that was written before the commission or alteration of the technical rules section MAY be in violation of said guidelines until updated.
 In other words: these rules are not retroactive.
 However, it is RECOMMENDED that said code be updated to meet the technical rules if at all possible.

 ## Governance